CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step3.md

 ### Summary

-In this exercise, we learned about how to expose an app using kubernetes services.
+In this exercise, we learned to expose an app using kubernetes services.